JosteinFinnekaasa/SpliceHoudini/README.md

 * cd test; hython loadScenes.py ; cd -

 Once tests are running well, you can start playing in Houdini !

+# Licence

+The license used for this DCC integration can be found in the root folder of this repository.